beNative/udio-prompt-crafter/docs/README_APP.md

     -   **AI Prompt Description:** Generate an evocative, prose-style prompt from your tags.
     -   **AI Song Title Generation:** Brainstorm creative song title ideas based on your prompt.
     -   **AI Prompt Deconstruction:** Paste in an existing prompt, and the AI will analyze it and select the matching tags for you.
+    -   **Thematic Randomizer:** An AI-powered tool to generate a cohesive set of tags based on a simple theme (e.g., "cyberpunk rainy night").
     -   **AI-Powered Songwriting:** Generate creative lyrical theme ideas based on keywords and then expand them into full song lyrics with verses and choruses.
     -   **Tag Suggestions:** Get recommendations for complementary tags.
 -   **Streamlined Taxonomy Editor:** A fully redesigned, inline editor on the Settings page allows for stable and intuitive management of your custom tag library.
 The buggy modal has been completely replaced.